Patagonia, Argentina – Chile

 The Steppe (Argentine Patagonia)

-Visitors to the Patagonian steppe will find a huge dry flat area that stands out next to the Andes’ rich forests.
+Visitors to the Patagonian steppe will find a vast, dry, flat area that stands out in contrast to the Andes’ rich forests.
 They’ll have a chance to check out:

 • Cueva de las Manos: An ancient spot with rock paintings on the UNESCO World Heritage list.